openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 First things first, OpenGL stands for Open Graphics Language but no one ever calls it that, they call it OpenGL, so we're going to do that too.
 Secondly, at a very high level, OpenGL is how your program on the CPU talks to the program on your GPU.
 What are those you ask?
 Well, the thing is that your computer is actually made out of a few different devices that compute, the Central Processing Unit and Graphics Processing Unit among them.
 The CPU is what runs most of you think of as your OF application, starting up, keeping track of time passing, loading data from the file system, talking to cameras or the sound card, and so on.
 However, the CPU doesn't know how to draw stuff on the screen.
 CPUs used to draw things to screen (and still do on some very miniaturized devices) but people realized that it was far faster and more elegant to have another computational device that just handled loading images, handling shaders, and actually drawing stuff to the screen.
 The thing is that talking from one device to another is kinda hard and weired, luckily, there's OpenGL to make it, em, slightly easier, and OF to handle a lot of the stuff in OpenGL that sucks.

 OpenGL’s main job is to help a programmer create code that creates points, lines, and polygons, and then convert those objects into pixels.
 The conversion of objects into pixels is called the "pipeline" of the OpenGL renderer and how that pipeline works at a high level is actually pretty important to understanding how to make OF do what you want it to and do it quickly.
 OF uses OpenGL for all of its graphics drawing but most of the calls are hidden.
-It actually uses an implementation of OpenGL called (GLFW) by default though this changes when you use Android or iPhone (I know, confusing, we'll get to that later).
+It actually uses an implementation of OpenGL called GLFW by default.
 All graphics calls in the ofGraphics class use calls to common OpenGL methods, which you can see if you open the class and take a look at what goes on in some of the methods.
 So, let's say you want to call OF line.
 Well, that actually calls ofGLRenderer::drawLine() which contains the following lines:

 ~~~~{.cpp}
 	linePoints[0].set(x1,y1,z1);